kingzamzon/docs/docs/coreConcepts/usecases.md

 Here’s an [example](https://twitter.com/LitProtocol/status/1504630741849853954) using our Lit Genesis Canvas NFT.
 Only holders can access the private canvas site linked within!

-## Programmable Key Pairs
+## Programmatic Signing: Lit Actions and PKPs

-You can read about PKPs and Lit Actions in our [docs](/coreConcepts/LitActionsAndPKPs/intro), or check out our latest [announcement](https://twitter.com/LitProtocol/status/1572981766536790018?s=20&t=4lEfj2jDwUG8dzBjgT__GQ).
+Introduce automation and interoperability to the dWeb with Lit Actions and PKPs.

-Below you will find some examples of projects that have been built using PKPs, as well as some other potential ideas and use cases.
+Below you will find some example projects and other potential ideas and use cases.
 You can check out even more examples [here](https://github.com/LIT-Protocol/js-serverless-function-test/tree/main/js-sdkTests).

 ### DeFi Automation